Alphaz0r/huntress-ctf-2023/texas_chain_massacre/README.md

 Every step takes us to a more readable code!
 Let's continue.

 A lot of string concatenation is in place here.
-Let's remove²    `'+'`.
+Let's remove `'+'`.

 ## Output